Tension Headache (cont.)

 - Find a local Neurologist in your town

-What is the treatment for tension headache?
+What are the symptoms of tension headache?

 Find the secrets to longer life.